 After leaving Heuston, make the same decision you would make at the airport: is Dublin Castle open for the specific visit you want, or are you using the castle area as a starting point for nearby Dublin sights?
 If the castle is closed, Christ Church Cathedral and the west side of Temple Bar are usually more natural from this side than aiming first for Trinity.

 In a normal year, many visitors can treat Dublin Castle as a central landmark and follow ordinary entrance guidance.
 In 2026, that is not enough.
-The official notice specifically says access to Dublin Castle is only through Cork Hill Gate and La Touche Gate next to City Hall, while access to Chester Beatty Library, the 1926 Census exhibition, and Dubh Linn Gardens is through Ship Street Gate only.
+The current official notice says the entire Dublin Castle campus is closed to the public, with no public through access from Dame Street at Palace Street Gate to Ship Street.

 The consequence of choosing poorly is backtracking around the castle perimeter.
 This is exactly the kind of mistake that does not look serious on a map but becomes annoying on the ground, especially with rain, luggage, children, limited mobility, or a timed booking elsewhere.
-In 2026, do not guess the gate.
-Check the official wording, then choose the side.
+In 2026, do not plan around a public castle gate while the full-campus closure remains in force.

 If Dublin Castle Is Closed: Choose Chester Beatty, Christ Church, Temple Bar, or Trinity by Direction